 Being able to work flexibly has meant that I’ve been able to attend my son’s parent-teacher meetings.
 There is also great mutual support and understanding from my colleagues at Argyll Scott as they know that I am a working mother.

 Do you have any advice for mothers looking to re-enter the workforce?

 It is difficult adapting to the workforce after taking a career break.
 But never give up!
 No doubt, it is a sacrifice and a struggle but take the chance and grab every opportunity that is given to you.
 I would also recommend that you research the market thoroughly for your specialist area of focus.
-But most importantly you need to be patient and persistent!Posted over 4 years ago
+But most importantly you need to be patient and persistent!Posted about 5 years ago